 - National Transportation Safety Board: Factual Report (89 K pdf)

-- For more information on this crash, visit the NTSB query: # IAD97FA065
+- For more information on this crash, visit the NTSB lookup utility: # IAD97FA065

 - Flight Safety Foundation (flightsafety.org): Flight Safety Digest, Vol 18, No. 4, April 1999, US Aerial Firefighting Accidents Involving Fixed Wing Aircraft 1976-1998 (218 K pdf)